Eligibility / Services

 All students are eligible to receive services offered at the Student Health Center (SHC).
 They are also subject to all of the requirements of the SHC (including completion of the Student Health Form).

 - Unlimited visits for nursing assessment and treatment of illness and injury, referral or scheduling for further evaluation by a physician or nurse practitioner.

 - Allergy Injections (see Allergy Injection Policy)

-- Women’s Health services which include information on related topics, confidential consultation with clinicians, instruction in self-breast examination, routine gynecologic examination with Pap tests and treatment or referral if necessary.
+- Women’s Health services which include information on related topics, confidential consultation with clinicians, STI testing and treatment or referral if necessary.